elena-mercep/Experiment-tracking-with-neptune-on-aws/README.md

 ## Repository Contents
 - **Notebook**: A Python notebook to kickstart experiment tracking using Neptune.

+The following supporting materials are available upon request.
 - **Presentation**: Overview of the solution and its architecture.
 - **Document**: Comparison of different experiment tracking solutions.